ufacm/ufacm.xyz/README.md

 ### Create Remote MongoDB Database

-In order to use a remote MongoDB database for development, do the following:
+In order to use a remote mLab MongoDB database for development, do the following:

 1. Make an account on [mLab](https://mlab.com)
 2. In upper right corner, press "Create New" (has a lightning bolt)